egomobile/ego-cli/README.md

 # ego-cli

-Command Line Interface, which is designed to handle things, like Dev(Op) and other common tasks, much faster.
+Command Line Interface, which is designed to handle things, like Dev(Op) and other common tasks, much faster, written in [Go](https://golang.org/).

 > ⚠️⚠️⚠️ **This project will be a refactored version of the legacy npm application [ego-cli](https://github.com/egodigital/ego-cli), written in Go as native binaries.** ⚠️⚠️⚠️